 She spent a few years modeling before returning to her roots.
 She has spent the past 13 years working in television news.

-Her work has been exhibited nationally and is part of many public and private collections around the country.
+Her work has been exhibited nationally and is part of many public and private collections around the U.S. and Europe.

 I’ve always been drawn to black and white photography because of the dream-like, ethereal quality… poetry without words.
 It’s really an offshoot of my lifelong love affair with the language of film.
 But instead of moving, my images are frozen moments… like a single frame from a late-night classic movie on cable television.
 My images are memories that take me to the moment when I snapped the shutter… whether it was carefully planned or a swift, lucky convergence of the elements… the decisive moment.

 Want to know what's on her mind?
 Follow her blog at